marq24/emacberry.com/_docs/1000-intro.md

 To be able to download any data (like online map information) the app needs to be able to access the internet - if you do not use any of the online features (the app is designed to work strictly OFFLINE), you do not have to grant these permissions.
-Accessing Wi-Fi & Network state is used in order to detect, if the app could establish an online connection and might use a fallback if not available.
+Accessing Wi-Fi & Network state is used in order to detect, if the app could establish an online connection and might use a fallback if the device is currently offline.

 ## GUI related